dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 after some years away from academia, had problem answering those questions simply because the internals of those algorithms had wean off in memory.

-Update (post publishing): This behavior can be attributed to other ways apart from filtering out candidates, even if this is the end result.
+Update (post publish): This behavior can be attributed to other ways apart from filtering out candidates, even if this is the end result.
 It can be attributed to a bad choice of interviewer.
 It can be that a developer has been assigned to do hiring then knowing nothing about it googles around and sees that the first results for  "clever questions for programming interviews" are a safe bet.
-Another reason has to do with big companies adopting it mixed with fashion and herd mentality, "if Google does it so should I".
+Another reason has to do with big companies adopting it mixed with fashion and herd mentality: "if Google does it so should I".

 ---